Richard Rodger (academic): Career

 Rodger completed his master of arts (MA) and doctor of philosophy (PhD) degrees in economics and economic history at Edinburgh University; his PhD was awarded in 1976 for a thesis entitled Scottish Urban Housebuilding, 1870–1914.
 He was appointed to a lectureship in economic history at Liverpool University (1971–79) before moving to the University of Leicester, where he was appointed as a lecturer economic and social history in 1979, subsequently becoming Professor of Urban History and Director of the Centre for Urban History and the East Midlands Oral History Archive.
 Rodger held a position as associate professor in the University of Kansas (1982-1986), and visiting positions at Trinity College, Hartford CT (1990), and Meijo University, Japan (2004).
 He also held an ESRC Senior Fellowship (1995) and a Leverhulme Senior Fellowship (1996) at Edinburgh University, where he returned in 2007 as Professor of economic and social history.
 He remained at Leicester University as an Honorary Visiting Professor, and in 2017 became Emeritus Professor of History at Edinburgh University.

-In addition to his university appointments, Rodger has been the editor of the journal Urban History (from 1987 to 2007) and the series editor for Ashgate's Historical Urban Studies book series (1990 to 2010).
+In addition to his university appointments, Rodger has been the editor of the journal Urban History (from 1987 to 2007) and the series editor for Ashgate Publishing's Historical Urban Studies book series (1990 to 2010).
 He is a fellow of the Royal Historical Society and the Academy of Social Sciences. and he has been a member of the council of trustees of the Edinburgh conservationist organisation the Cockburn Association since 2011.